pqviet030188/eventsourcing/README.md

 ### Phase 3: State Database Layer (Not Implemented)
 - [ ] Set up regional state databases (SQL, CosmosDB, etc.)
 - [ ] Implement state projection/materialization logic
-- [ ] Build query APIs for state databases
+- [ ] Build GraphQL service for querying state databases (recommended)
 - [ ] Add caching layer for frequently accessed data

+> **💡 Recommendation:** Once the state databases are built and populated with materialized views, it is recommended to use a **GraphQL service** for querying data.
+GraphQL provides flexible, efficient queries with precise field selection, reducing over-fetching and enabling clients to request exactly the data they need from the regional state databases.

 ### Phase 4: Geo-Replication
 - [ ] Configure cross-region replication